Imix

 Static cross compilation

-Imix requires a server public key so it can encrypt messsages to and from the server check the server log for level=INFO msg="public key: <SERVER_PUBKEY_B64>".
+Imix requires a server public key so it can encrypt messages to and from the server check the server status page http://example.com/status or logs for level=INFO msg="public key: <SERVER_PUBKEY_B64>".
 This base64 encoded string should be passed to the agent using the environment variable IMIX_SERVER_PUBKEY

 Linux